Tejaaswini28499/Training-Devops/youtube interview.md

 1. Have you written any modules in terraform
 2. public ip has been assiged to my instace can i chane that into private
+3. when an Instance is created does It have both public and private ip
+4. You have a web appln abc.com
-3. what is permission boundary in IAM
+5. what is permission boundary in IAM
-4. transfer bucket from one account to another how can we achieve
+6. transfer bucket from one account to another how can we achieve
-5. what is the default route in your route table
+7. what is the default route in your route table
+8.